-Catholic Mass was probably celebrated in Tunbridge Wells from the later part of the 18th century and certainly from 1813 when Mass was celebrated at Jerningham House on Mount Sion.
-The first St Augustine’s Church in Tunbridge Wells was built in 1838, on the corner of Grosvenor and Hanover Roads; a Classical design by Joseph Ireland.
+Catholic Mass was probably celebrated in Tunbridge Wells from the later part of the eighteenth century and certainly from 1813 when Mass was celebrated at Jerningham House on Mount Sion.
+The first St Augustine’s church was built in 1838, on the corner of Grosvenor and Hanover Roads; a Classical design by Joseph Ireland.
 It was run by the Jesuits until 1866.
 This church was closed in September 1969 and demolished soon afterwards.
 Subsequently a hall on Hanover Road and the chapel at Sacred Heart School were used for worship.
 Mr & Mrs Ross (Ken Ross and Dr Mary Long) sold their house, Greystones, Crescent Road, to the parish around 1970.
-This became the site for the new church, designed by Maguire & Murray and erected in 1974-75, and Greystones Cottage was retained and incorporated into the new building.
+This became the site for the new church, designed by Maguire & Murray and erected in 1974-5.
+Greystones Cottage was retained and incorporated into the new building.
 The total cost was £177,500.

 The site slopes from north to south such that the church is a two-storey building with the church on the upper level.
 The semi-basement is in brick whilst the church is tile hung.
 Externally it has no windows other than a continuous narrow clerestory band beneath the eaves, no more than a slot with regular timber supports that are the ends of the roof rafters.
 The roof is tiled and hipped but with the north and south slopes broken by glazed gables.
 Placed on the centre of the ridge is a cross which can be read from all directions.
 The entrance, into a narthex, is at the northwest corner, where the street level is at the same level as the church.
 It has a separate hipped roof.